 Yes.
 Cloud Disaster Recovery provides IBM, Oracle, Microsoft and SAP backup and recovery capabilities.

-Dell EMC Integrated Data Protection Appliance (IDPA) offers complete data backup, replication and recovery, all in one.
+Dell EMC PowerProtect DP series appliances, the next generation of Integrated Data Protection Appliance (IDPA), offer complete data backup, replication and recovery, all in one.

-Protect the business value of your data with industry-leading data protection solutions from Dell EMC.
+Protect the business value of your data with industry-leading data protection solutions from Dell.

 Leverage scalable, high-speed, and cloud-enabled data protection storage for backup, archive and disaster recovery.